-There is a Union in the Federal Government that I belong to which is Local 0928 of American Federation of Government Employees.
+There is a Union in the Federal Government that I belong to (and still do after retireemt) which is Local 0928 of American Federation of Government Employees.
 Which is part of the AFT-Oregon organization under the master organization AFGE based in Washington D.C., which is affiliated with the AFL-CIO.

 As a Union AFGE really has no bargaining leverage at all.
 No Federal Union is allowed to strike, create work stoppages, slowdowns, sickouts or any other normal job actions that are traditionally associated with union membership.
 This is because by law no Federal Employee is allowed to strike.
 This means the union's real - and only - value is in hiring lobbyists to promote the needs of the Federal employees who perform the work that the people of the nation want.
 So the Federal Government actually tells the Union what it is willing to bargain about - which is usually meaningless perks since everything governing work are in US statues based on laws passed by Congress and written up by various other Executive branch agencies into rules and regulations.

 If all jobs are contracted out, like the current and every prior administration wants to facilitate (including the Democrats, but they were just more creative in doing it), then strikes against the government by the employees would be possible - since they are not DIRECT hires of the Government but are a contracted "service" so therefore the people can legally strike for more pay since they are striking a private firm and NOT the Federal Government.